ltseverydayyou/Rayfield-backup/README.md

 	Name = "Slider Example",
 	Range = {0, 100},
 	Increment = 10,
-	Suffix = "Bananas",
+	Suffix = "Bananas", -- ( optional | you can remove this line if needed )
 	CurrentValue = 10,
 	Flag = "Slider1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
 	Callback = function(Value)
 			-- The function that takes place when the slider changes -- The variable (Value) is a number which correlates to the value the slider is currently at end,
 })